Vjayant7/datasciencecoursera/README.md

 # CREDIT
-all credit to the John Hopkins Universty's Coursera course on Data Science.
+all credit to the Johns Hopkins Universty's Coursera course on Data Science.